BedlingtonStation PrimarySchool

 The school takes part in nationally recognised initiatives and award schemes, for example: Anti-bullying week, Northumberland Healthy Schools Award, Philosophy for Children; Mantle of the Expert and Show Racism the Red Card

-In curriculum materials in all subjects there are positive images of disabled people; of gay and lesbian people; of both women and men in non-stereotypical gender roles; and of people from a wide range of ethnic, religious and cultural backgrounds.
+In curriculum materials in all subjects there are positive images and representations of disabled people; of LGBTQIA+ people; of both women and men in non-stereotypical gender roles; and of people from a wide range of ethnic, religious and cultural backgrounds.

 Consultation and involvement